mexcdevelop/apidocs/source/index.html.md

           "sameAddress": false,
           "contract": "TN3W4H6rK2ce4vX9YnFQHwKENnHjoxbm9",
-          "withdrawTips": "Both a MEMO and an Address are required.", "depositTips": "Both a MEMO and an Address are required."
+          "withdrawTips": "Both a MEMO and an Address are required.", "depositTips": "Both a MEMO and an Address are required.", "netWork": "EOS"
       },
       {
           "coin": "BTC",